ABOUT THE GRAY MARKET

 In 2013, Tim began The Gray Market as a blog dedicated to analyzing the economics, technology, and business practices of the fine-art industry.
 The Gray Market Weekly email newsletter followed in early 2015.
 In spring 2017, he became a regular contributor at artnet News and Happening Media.

 In June 2017, Tim released his first book, The Great Reframing: How Technology Will––and Won't––Change the Gallery System Forever.
+He has also participated in panel conversations at Art Basel Miami Beach, the Talking Galleries symposium, WhiteBox, and others.

 He lives and works in Los Angeles.